Skip to main content

 }

-With the next "box layer" we could design the border of the content.
-This is the thin line between padding and margin (represented as dark blue in the figure above).
+The next “box layer” lets you design the border of the content.
+It’s the thin line between padding and margin (dark blue in the figure above).

-The border of the element is invisible by default, but we could make it any colour or change the design, like for a red dotted line, or a blue border, just on the top of our content.
+The border is invisible by default, but you can make it any colour or change the design to a red dotted line, a blue border, or whatever you need just on the top of your content.

-By defining more precisely which border we would like to design, we could design in more detail, where we could change each side of the border differently.
+By specifying which border you’d like to design, you can style each side of the border differently.

-For example, the following will result in a dotted, red, slightly rounded border, but with solid style on the sides.
+For example, the following will produce a dotted, red, slightly rounded border with solid style on the sides.

 See the Pen KKwjObg by Balázs Kemenesi (@KemenesiB) on CodePen.

-The last in the box model is the margin.
-In the aspect of positioning, it works just like padding, but it defines the distance between the elements.
+Last in the box model is the margin.
+In terms of positioning, it works like padding, but it defines the distance between elements.

-By setting the margin property to auto, it will position the element horizontally to the centre of the page.
-We could also add the margin value to "inherit" an element so that it would inherit the value from the parent element.
+Setting the margin property to auto positions the element horizontally to the centre of the page.
+You can also set the margin value to “inherit” so that an element inherits the value from its parent element.

 Example?

-The CSS Flexbox is an excellent replacement of Floats (with Floats you can place the element on the right or the left side of the container, so the text will wrap it.).
-With flexbox, we can define the layout more naturally, not just horizontally, but with total control over our web page layout.
-Flexbox defines the content in containers and lays down different positioning, resizing solutions and these containers include the actual content, the "flex item".
+CSS Flexbox is an excellent replacement for Floats (which let you place an element on the right or left side of the container, causing text to wrap around it).
+With Flexbox, you can define the layout more naturally, not just horizontally but with full control over your web page layout.
+Flexbox defines content in containers and provides different positioning and resizing solutions.
+These containers hold the actual content: the “flex item”.

-To use the flexbox layout, we have to add the following to our code:
+To use the Flexbox layout, add this to your code:

 .mainmenu {